Young-ook/terraform-aws-spinnaker/examples/blueprint/README.md

 This is Spinnaker Blueprint example helps you compose complete Spinnaker clusters that are fully bootstrapped with utilities that is needed to deploy and operate workloads.
 With this Spinnaker Blueprint example, you describe the configuration for the desired state of your continuous delivery platform for your application, as an Infrastructure as Code (IaC) template/blueprint.
 Once a blueprint is configured, you can use it to stamp out consistent environments across multiple AWS accounts and Regions using your automation workflow tool, such as Jenkins, CodePipeline.
 Spinnaker Blueprints also helps you implement relevant security controls needed to operate workloads from multiple teams in the same cluster.

 ## Setup
+### Prerequisites
+This module requires kubectl, kuberentes command line tool.
+If you don't have the terraform and kubernetes tools in your environment, go to the main [page](https://github.com/Young-ook/terraform-aws-spinnaker) of this repository and follow the installation instructions.

 ### Download
 Download this example on your workspace
 ```